 About the stewardship work

-We will be car camping at a primitive campsite near the Double O Ranch area of the Refuge.
+We will be car camping near refuge headquarters.
 There will be plenty of space to spread out and a few trees for shade.
 ONDA will bring extra group camping supplies such as tables, chairs, a porta-potty, and wash bins for dishes.
 We will also have extra potable water, but recommend each participant brings some as well.
 Since camp is at the vehicles you will be able to have all the amenities you can fit in your car.
 Further details describing camp and driving directions will be provided to participants in the information e-mail three weeks before the trip.

 The terrain while uneven, will be flat, we will not be at high altitude, and we will be car-camping.
 There will be plenty of opportunities for pacing oneself during the day, however, there are also are some tasks that will require some participants to do heavy lifting as well as hikes up to 4 miles each day.

 Participants are responsible for their own food, camping gear as well as transportation to and from the trip.
 Sturdy off-trail ankle-high boots are required for this trip.
 Volunteers should be prepared to be away from camp all day each of the work days.
 A more complete packing list will be sent out three weeks before the trip starts.

 ONDA will provide tools for the work, work gloves, and sunscreen.
 We will bring some group camping equipment (shade tent, tables for cooking, wash bins for kitchen cleanup, a privy), some potable water and expert leadership in the field.

 An ONDA registration application and medical form are required for this trip.
 Check the box next to each trip you would like to attend.
 You only need to fill this form out once per year.